 14. Fold up the bottom part of the leaf and fold over one side.

 15. Fold over the other side.
 It should create a pouch around the filling.

 16. Roll it up, and trim away any excess leaf.

-17. Place it in the slow cooker.
+17. Place the vegan cabbage roll in the slow cooker.
 Repeat this process until you have one layer of rolls across the bottom of the slow cooker.
 Don’t be shy about squeezing them in there.

-18. When you make one layer, add another ⅓ of the can of tomato puree over the rolls and ½ cup of the sauerkraut.
-Spread it over the rolls.
+18. When you have one layer of vegan cabbage rolls in the bottom of the slow cooker, spread ⅓ of the can of tomato puree and ½ cup of the sauerkraut over the rolls.

-20. Cover the second layer of rolls with the remaining sauerkraut and tomato puree.
+20. Cover the second layer of vegan stuffed cabbage rolls with the remaining sauerkraut and tomato puree.
 Pour the ¼ cup of sauerkraut brine over the top.
 Secure the slow cooker lid, and cook on HIGH for 3.5-4 hours.

-21. Remove the lid, top with fresh parsley, and serve with a big pile of fluffy mashed potatoes.
+21. Remove the lid, top with fresh parsley, and serve slow cooker vegan stuffed cabbage rolls with a big pile of fluffy mashed potatoes.